martenj/rodeos/docs/source/impl_custom_irods.rst

 acPreSudoGroupRemove
     Allow users to remove groups with the name that starts with the value of any value of the ``rodeos::sudo::group-prefix`` attribute. acPreSudoGroupMemberAdd
-    Allow users to add members to groups the name that starts with the value of any value of the ``rodeos::sudo::group-prefix`` attribute. acPreSudoGroupMemberRemove
+    Allow users to add members to groups with the name that starts with the value of any value of the ``rodeos::sudo::group-prefix`` attribute. acPreSudoGroupMemberRemove
-    Allow users to remove members from groups the name that starts with the value of any value of the ``rodeos::sudo::group-prefix`` attribute.
+    Allow users to remove members from groups with the name that starts with the value of any value of the ``rodeos::sudo::group-prefix`` attribute.

 --------------
 Custom Scripts